kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 2. How much data do you have?
 Do you need to scale to multiple machines?
 3. What is the maturity of the framework?
 Is it actively maintained?

 It's always best to start simple.
-Usually, you can start with:
+You can start with:
 - [DuckDB](https://duckdb.org/) and [dbt](https://github.com/dbt-labs/dbt-core) for SQL-oriented use cases
 - [Polars](https://www.pola.rs/) for Python-, Node- or Rust-oriented workflows.

-With both of these tools, you can easily transition to pandas and other frameworks when you need to thanks to the Apache Arrow format.
+With these tools, you can easily transition to pandas and other frameworks when you need to thanks to the Apache Arrow format.

 If maturity is important to you, it's still worth considering Spark.
 Even though the landscape is progressing quickly, Spark is still the most mature and comprehensive dataframe framework.